shaa403/ssos/contrib/commit_guide.md

 ## Commit Guide

 Throughout this document, the term __author__ refers to the individual who made a given commit.
-This is important for any developer looking to contribute to this wack project.
+This is important for any developer looking to contribute to this project.

 **PRs** where one or more commits fail to comply with the definitions specified in this documentation, especially those marked with the **MUST** keyword, will be rejected with a feedback.